fengboyue/jsdk/docs/en/math.md

 Rect| A rectangle in 2D
 Triangle| A triangle in 2D
 Circle| A circle in 2D
-Ellipse| A ellipse parallel to XY axis in 2D
+Ellipse| An ellipse parallel to XY axis in 2D
-CirArc| An arc in circle in 2D
+CirArc| An arc of circle in 2D
 Polygon| A closed polygon in 2D
-Polyline| A unclosed poly segments in 2D
+Polyline| An unclosed poly segments in 2D

 ### Position Determinations
 For example, determinate point [1,1] whether is in a shape or on the edge of a shape: